 Driving the company car has its perks.
-You don't have to pay for gas out of your own pocket, and you don't need to worry about putting miles or wear and tear on your own vehicle.
+You don't have to pay for gas out of your own pocket.
+You don't need to worry about putting miles or wear and tear on your own vehicle.
 But what happens if you have a car accident in a company-owned vehicle?

-In most cases, an employer will be responsible for the actions of their employees under an age-old doctrine of "respondeat superior" or, in plainer English, "vicarious liability."
+In most cases, an employer will be responsible for the actions of their employees under an age-old doctrine of "respondeat superior" or, in plain English, "vicarious liability."

 Employees, Company Cars, and Criminal Activities

-One day, she decides to take a very important client out to a fancy dinner and orders several expensive bottles of wine to impress the client and hopefully generate more business.
-After dinner, the salesperson (driving the company car) is driving back to the office and hits a parked motorcycle, breaking her arm as a result of the crash.
+One day, she decides to take a very important client out to a fancy dinner and orders several expensive bottles of wine to impress the client.
+After dinner, the salesperson is driving back to the office in the company car and hits a parked motorcycle, breaking her arm as a result of the crash.

-Perhaps she had too many glasses of wine, far exceeding the mandate of her employer, and was driving under the influence of alcohol (DUI).
+Perhaps she had too many glasses of wine, far exceeding the mandate of her employer, and was driving under the influence of alcohol.
 Clearly, it is not within the scope of an employee's duties to commit a crime, no matter which way you try to spin it.

 Going on a Frolic During Business Hours?
 Think Again